 In his excellent book The Practical Nomad: How to Travel Around the World author Edward Hasbrouck includes a page titled “I couldn’t take a big trip like that because…” where he seeks to rebut the common excuses we all conjure up for why traveling around the world (or, for that matter, anywhere) isn’t possible.
 Like “I couldn’t get that much time off” and “I have children” and “I don’t have that much money.”
 His response to that last one is:

 You can’t extrapolate from short vacations to long-term travel, or from package tours to independent travel.
 Most people who follow the principles in this book find that their total costs, including airfare, for an extended international trip are less than their living costs at home.
-If you afford to spend a summer or a year sitting around your backyard doing nothing, you could afford to spend the same amount of time traveling around the world–for less than the cost of staying home.
+If you can afford to spend a summer or a year sitting around your backyard doing nothing, you could afford to spend the same amount of time traveling around the world–for less than the cost of staying home.